solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 The receipt tree is a binary merkle tree of receipts, where each node is a 32 byte hash of the Receipt data structure.

-We construct a deterministic tree over a list of Receipts per slot.
-The tree needs to be strictly deterministic as any other cryptographic primitive to ensure that trees are exactly identical when individually constructed by different nodes.
-The order of the leaves should match the order of the list of receipts.
-For membership proofs and inclusion checks one should be able to provide a path from the leaf node (Receipt) to the root of the tree.
+We construct a deterministic tree over a list of Receipts per slot with the following properties:

+- The tree needs to be strictly deterministic as any other cryptographic primitive to ensure that trees are exactly identical when individually constructed by different nodes.

+- The order of the leaves should match the order of the list of receipts.
+When validators replay the transactions in a slot, they should aggregate the receipts in the same order as the transactions were in the block.

+- For membership proofs and inclusion checks one should be able to provide a path from the leaf node (Receipt) to the root of the tree.
   The locally computed root is compared for equality.

 ```txt
 Receipt tree with four receipts as leaf nodes [L0, L1, L2, L3]